YvesW/client-resizer/README.md

 ![Fully configured monitor](docs/img/fully-configured-monitor.png)

 If you also want to resize your client when loading a different RuneLite config profile, then enable the ``Resize when switching RuneLite config profile`` option.
 If you don't understand what this means, you should probably leave this option disabled (default).
+Note: the client will resize when your cursor leaves the menubar (title bar).

 ### Hotkey-based resizing
 - Open the config panel of Client Resizer (gear icon).